Annual SEMYO Concerto Competition 2021

 - A fee of $25 is required to participate.
 Pay fee online or bring a check/cash payment to SEMYO rehearsal.

-- To apply students must complete the online registration form on this page, submit the fee, and have their teacher submit a brief recommendation to SEMYO via e-mail to email@example.com.
+- To apply students must complete the online registration form on this page, and submit the $25 fee.

 - SEMYO conductors must approve all selections – if a work is not suitable, students will be notified immediately.
 Orchestration for your piece must be available and source confirmed before your application is accepted.